Howard Kipen, MPH. MD

 Work EOHSI 208 170 Frelinghuysen Road Piscataway NJ 08854 work

 Work Phone: 848-445-0123 (for Clinic Appointments)work

 Work Email: firstname.lastname@example.orgINTERNET

 With former EOHSI members Jim Zhang and David Rich, we conducted a panel study of 130 Beijing medical students built around the Chinese Government’s drastic reductions in air pollution during the 2008 Olympics.
 We observed broad declines in multiple oxidative stress, inflammatory, and platelet activation biomarkers.
 Major results have been published in JAMA and the American Journal of Respiratory and Critical Care Medicine with multiple subsidiary papers and a complete report published by the Health Effects Institute.
+We have Analogous increases in vascular and pulmonary oxidative stress have ben demonstrated after a 90 minute ride on the NJ Turnpike.
+Similar findings have been found using controlled exposure to fresh diesel exhaust iin our controlled environment facility.
 Related effects have been shown with New Jersey air pollution on the Turnpike and are being evaluated with air cleaners in individual homes.